 Find out more about the various priority schemes here.

-Another scheme available for seniors who wish to monetise their flats to enhance their retirement funds is the Lease Buyback Scheme (LBS).
-Under the LBS, eligible flat owners have the flexibility to choose the length of lease to retain, based on their age and preferences, as long as the remaining lease can cover them till at least age 95.
+Seniors who wish to monetise their flats to enhance their retirement funds while continuing to live in their homes can also take up the Lease Buyback Scheme (LBS).
+Under the LBS, eligible flat owners have the flexibility to choose the length of lease to retain, as long as the remaining lease can cover them till at least age 95.
 They can then sell the remaining flat lease to HDB.
-This allows elderly owners to unlock part of their housing equity while continuing to live in their homes, and supplement their retirement income by receiving an income stream for life.
+Seniors will have to top up part of the proceeds from the lease sale into their CPF Retirement Account, and join CPF LIFE to receive a monthly income stream for life.

 Find out more about the various monetisation options here.

-Singles can own HDB flats under several housing schemes.
-They can choose to buy a flat on their own under the Single Singapore Citizen Scheme (SSC), or with their single siblings, relatives or friends under the Joint Singles Scheme (JSS).
+Singles can buy a flat on their own under the Single Singapore Citizen Scheme (SSC), or with their single siblings, relatives or friends under the Joint Singles Scheme (JSS).
 Orphans can also buy a flat under the Orphans Scheme.

 Under the SSC, singles can enjoy an EHG (Singles) of up to $40,000 when they buy a new flat from HDB, and up to $80,000 in housing grants when they buy a resale flat, comprising the EHG (Singles) ($40,000), Singles Grant ($25,000) and PHG ($15,000).